beast-dev/doc/tutorials/workshop_rates_and_dates/workshop_rates_and_dates.md

 <div class="alert alert-success" role="alert"><i class="fa fa-download fa-lg"></i>
 To continue the tutorial without having to wait for a long run to complete, you can make use of the BEAST output files provided with this tutorial (a chain length of 20,000,000 and logged every 10,000 sample).
 The files, <samp>YFV.log</samp> and <samp>YFV.trees</samp>, <a href="{{ root_url }}files/YFVLongRuns.zip"><samp>YFVLongRuns.zip</samp>, can be downloaded from here</a>.</div>

-Import the new longer log file for the strict clock run, select the `treeModel.rootAge` statistic and click on the `Trace` tab to look at the raw trace plot.
+Import the new longer log file for the strict clock run, select the `age(root)` statistic and click on the `Trace` tab to look at the raw trace plot.

 {% include image.html prefix=root_url file="image17.png" %}

-The log file provided contains 2000 samples and with an ESS of 262 for the clock.rate there is still some degree of auto-correlation between the samples but 262 effectively independent samples will now provide an reasonable estimate of the posterior distribution.
+The log file provided contains 2000 samples and with an ESS of 310 for the clock.rate there is still some degree of auto-correlation between the samples but 310 effectively independent samples will now provide an reasonable estimate of the posterior distribution.
 There are no obvious trends in the plot which would suggest that the MCMC has not yet converged, and there are no large-scale fluctuations in the trace which would suggest poor mixing.

 As we are happy with the behavior of posterior probability we can now move on to one of the parameters of interest: substitution rate.
 Select `clock.rate` in the left-hand table.
 This is the average substitution rate across all sites in the alignment.
 Now choose the density plot by selecting the tab labeled `Marginal Prob Distribution`.
 This plot shows a kernel density estimate (KDE) of the posterior probability density of this parameter.
 You should see a plot similar to this:

 {% include image.html prefix=root_url file="image18.png" %}

 As you can see the posterior probability density is nicely bell-shaped.
 When looking at the equivalent histogram in the `Estimates` panel, there is some sampling noise which is smoothened by the KDE; this would be reduced if we ran the chain for longer but we already have a reasonable estimate of the mean and HPD interval.
 You can overlay the density plots of multiple traces in order to compare them (it is up to the user to determine whether they are comparable on the the same axis or not).
-Select the relative substitution rates for all three codon positions in the table to the left (labelled `CP1.mu`, `CP2.mu` and `CP3.mu` and select `Top-Right` under `Legend`.
+Select the relative substitution rates for all three codon positions in the table to the left (labelled `CP1.mu`, `CP2.mu` and `CP3.mu`).
 This will show the posterior probability densities for the relative substitution rate at all three codon positions overlaid:

 {% include image.html prefix=root_url file="image19.png" %}